If you’re wondering how to pass ACCA Strategic Business Leader this comprehensive guide will tell you everything you need to know to pass first time.

 The ACCA has worked incredibly hard to make sure students are well-prepared for the new exam, and there is an abundance of resources out there – lots of them linked in this guide.
 Knowing you’re walking into ACCA Strategic Business Leader armed with everything you’ve read is the best way to mitigate the natural stress of exam day.

 Now, we’ve looked at exam technique – let’s look more generally, at study tips.
+How should you prepare for ACCA Strategic Business Leader?

 How to Pass ACCA Strategic Business Leader: Study Tips